 People are on Pinterest to look for inspiration, new ideas, start new projects, find solutions to problems, and plan their next purchases.
 Moreover, Pinners are still in the consideration and deciding phase.
 An astounding 97% of Pinterest searches are unbranded and users are open to trying new brands, and 80% of Pinners have tried a new product they found on Pinterest.
 Pinners are planning their next purchases, and they spend more money there than on all other social media sites combined.

-If you want the chance at finding new customers who are open to giving your brand a chance, Pinterest is the place you need to be!
+If you want the chance at finding new customers who are open to giving your brand a chance, you should use Pinterest for your business!

 Pinterest is Positive

-It’s no secret that social media sites can be negative, and for multiple reasons.
+It’s no secret that social media sites can be negative.
 It’s the best place to go to compare your life to that of your friends and feel like you’re coming up short.
 Even Snapchat can make you feel like you were left out.
 Another source of negativity is the news.
 News Feeds are full of bad news, which causes stress.
 This is especially prevalent during election years.
 When a brand is next to negative content, people assume the brand has endorsed it.

 There is no doom scrolling on Pinterest.
 Their research has found: